Call Mon-Sun:

 Medically Reviewed by Dr Samuel Lee MD

 Effexor withdrawal can be a complex process.
-The SNRI antidepressant Effexor (venlafaxine) is currently prescribed only in the extended-release format, Effexor XR.
+This SNRI antidepressant is currently prescribed only in the extended-release format, Effexor XR.
 Alternative to Meds Center does not recommend trying to withdraw from Effexor on your own.
 Even in choosing an out patient setting. always take time to find competent clinical support.
-The information below may provide some guidance to share with your prescriber and may give some enlightenment on how to manage Effexor withdrawal safely.
+The information below may provide some guidance to share with your prescriber regarding how to manage Effexor withdrawal safely.

 effexor withdrawal success

 Alternative to Meds has been a world leader in antidepressant withdrawal for more than 17 years.
-Please take time to review the published evidence of our clients’ success.
+Please take time to review years of published evidence of our clients’ success.
 We investigate possible root cause(s) for conditions such as depression, anxiety, panic attacks, and others.
-Typically we find overlooked neurotoxin overload, medical conditions, misdiagnoses and many other complexities.
+Typically we find overlooked neurotoxin overload, medical conditions, nutrition deficits, and other problems which can lead to misdiagnoses and many other complexities.
 We assess the facts and then customize a holistic treatment plan designed to produce lasting results.
 Take a look at our many testimonials.
 We’ve been there too, and we understand.

 15 Years Experience by Professionals Who Understand Your Journey.